ietf-wg-acme/acme/draft-ietf-acme-acme.md

 attacker can exploit both the ACME channel and one of the others.

-On the ACME channel, in addition to network-layer attackers, we also need to account for application-layer man-in-the-middle (MitM) attacks, and for abusive use of the protocol itself.
+On the ACME channel, in addition to network-layer attackers, we also need to account for man-in-the-middle (MitM) attacks at the application-layer, and for abusive use of the protocol itself.
 Protection against application-layer MitM addresses potential attackers such as Content Distribution Networks (CDNs) and middleboxes with a TLS MitM function.
 Preventing abusive use of ACME means ensuring that an attacker with access to the validation channel can't obtain illegitimate authorization by acting as an ACME client (legitimately, in terms of the protocol).